Johnson-blip02/Full-Stack-Beauty-Store/README.md

 Brief Introduction for Beauty Store Local NZ
-This Full-Stack project is based on E-Commerce stores for Beauty products.
-This project is designed to mimic the functions of a normal beauty store, with the ability to view, order, check out, and view purchased orders.
-The inspiration came from always wanting to design my store and imagine what it would look like.
+This Full-Stack project is an E-Commerce platform for beauty products.
+It is designed to replicate the functions of a typical beauty store, allowing users to view products, place orders, check out, and view their purchased orders.
+The inspiration for this project came from my desire to design my own store and visualize what it might look like.

+Users can navigate to the catalog page to view beauty products and select items to add to their carts, specifying the desired quantity.
+Once they have finished choosing their items, they can review their cart to see what they have selected and decide if they want to remove any items.
+When satisfied, users can log in or register, and proceed to checkout.
+After filling out their details, they will receive an order confirmation and can view their current or previous orders.

 One thing I am proud of is the checkout process that follows the traditional process, customer details, payment, view, and then confirm.